 You can view an image is attached or unattached from “Media > Library” section of your admin panel.
 Make the view to list view and check under “Uploaded to” column.
 If the image is already attached, you will see the post URL and “Detach” option.

 If you have directly uploaded images through “Media > Library” section, then they will be in unattached status.
 For example, your logo and favicon are unattached images since they are not uploaded in post editor.
+It is possible to filter all unattached images from the Media Library.
 You can click on the “Attach” link and assign the image to any of your existing post or page.